Onch Movement: Meaning of "Onch Movement"

 Chung rebranded himself Onch Movement in college.
 The name Onch comes from the last two letters of his first name, Nelson, and the first two letters of his last name, Chung.
 In addition, it is a backronym for "Original Niche Collaborative Heat," his concept for "a bunch of original people collaborating together to create something magical."
 His stated goal has been to "create an art movement," thus "Movement," his last name.

-Chris Crocker Promotional Deal and Lawsuit
+Cara Cunningham Promotional Deal and Lawsuit

-In September 2007, Onch allegedly signed a promotional deal with YouTube Celebrity Chris Crocker (of "Leave Britney Alone" fame).
-In exchange for round trip airfare to LA, Crocker would "wear solely Onch Movement jewelry" during his stay, and would participate in two days of publicity engagements.
-In October, Onch sued Crocker for $1 million for alleged breach of contract and fraud.
+In September 2007, Onch allegedly signed a promotional deal with YouTube Celebrity Cara Cunningham (of "Leave Britney Alone" fame).
+In exchange for round trip airfare to LA, Cunningham would "wear solely Onch Movement jewelry" during her stay, and would participate in two days of publicity engagements.
+In October, Onch sued Cunningham for $1 million for alleged breach of contract and fraud.
 The case was settled out of court for an undisclosed sum.